• Skip to primary navigation

 If you are new to iPhone or switched to a new device, the problem of iMessage not working is most likely due to Apple’s iMessage service not being properly setup on your device.

-If iMessage was previously working properly on your iPhone, but has now suddenly stopped working, the problem is most likely due to your device not being connected to Internet (Wi-Fi or Mobile data) and other reasons.
+If iMessage was previously working properly on your iPhone, but has now suddenly stopped working, the problem could be due to your device not being connected to Internet (Wi-Fi or Mobile data) and other reasons.

 iMessage Not Working on iPhone